 Before getting into the details about septic pumping, let’s first start by getting into some of the basics.

 What is a Septic Tank?

 Your septic tank is the underground treatment structure for your wastewater.
 You typically find septic tanks in more rural regions, where there are no centralized sewage systems.
 The treatment structure uses a combination of nature and technology to treat household wastewater that has from bathrooms, kitchen drains, laundry, etc.

 How Your Septic System Works

 In a conventional septic setup, you will find that it works as follows:

 Everything that goes down the drains in your home, including sinks, showers, and toilets, will come through one main drainage pipe and enter your septic tank.

-3. Drain field
+3. Septic Drain field

 There are specific compartments or T-shaped outlets within your septic tank that prevent the sludge and scum from leaving the tank to go to the drain field area.

-If your drain field gets overloaded and has too much liquid, it may result in flooding.
+If your leach field gets overloaded and has too much liquid, it may result in flooding.
 Flooding in your drain field area can cause sewage to flow to the ground surface or cause other backups in your household plumbing, including toilets and sinks.